CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 ### 04: Mount a shared volume

-We ca now run our containers independently, but we want to display the data the cliapp generates in the webapp.
-For this containers will need a way to communicate; we suggest you mount a [**named volume**](https://docs.docker.com/storage/volumes/).
+We can now run our containers independently, but we want to display the data the cliapp generates in the webapp.
+For this, containers will need a way to communicate; we suggest you mount a [**named volume**](https://docs.docker.com/storage/volumes/).
 Use the same volume for both containers so that the "webapp" container can access files created by the "cliapp" container.

 ```text
      --------------              --------------        publish port